Finding Rest During the Newborn Days - Baby Chick

 Share

-As a mom of three little ones (six years, four years, and two years), I have experienced first-hand MANY exhausting moments.
+As a mom of three little ones (six, four, and two years old), I have experienced many of these exhausting moments first-hand.
 As a Certified Sleep Consultant, I have worked with hundreds of families experiencing exhausting moments.
 We all go through tough times on our parenting journey, which is okay.
 I always tell my fellow moms that it is okay NOT to be okay!
-One of my favorite quotes is, “we are wired to do hard things.”
+One of my favorite quotes is, “We are wired to do hard things.”
 But that doesn’t mean you can’t get some help and advice along the way.

 How to Find Rest During the Newborn Days

 Throughout my motherhood journey, I became very passionate about sleep and how it impacts a family’s well-being.
 My firstborn was 11 months old before he slept his first EVER 2-hour stretch.
-So I think it was fair to say that becoming obsessed with sleep was bound to happen during that time.
+So, I think it was fair to say that becoming obsessed with sleep was bound to happen during that time.
 To me, healthy sleep is not about perfection but balance.

 SPOILER: There is no such thing as perfect sleep!

-During the early months, you go from superhuman hormones from delivering your baby to the adrenaline wearing off and you being left feeling exhausted.
+During the early months, you go from superhuman hormones from delivering your baby to the adrenaline wearing off and being left feeling exhausted.
 Although it is normal for the early months to be tiring, I want to share some information and tips to help you with sleep through the first four months with your baby.
 There are things you can do to help!

 1. Set Realistic Expectations

-Give yourself and your baby a break by setting up realistic expectations.
-Your baby is brand new and will frequently wake during the first four months.
+Give yourself and your baby a break by setting realistic expectations.
+Your baby is brand new and will frequently wake up during the first four months.
 Feeding your baby every 1-4 hours is within a normal range during the newborn stage.
-Of course, every baby is different, but if your baby is within these ranges, just know it is normal!
+Of course, every baby is different, but if your baby is within these ranges, know it is normal!

 2. Create an Ideal Sleep Environment